Adibanomid/Geoviewer/README.md

 - handling non cordinated tiff files(error message in front or assigning automatically)

+- more clear messages on frontend for authentication problems and map related issues

+- creating .env files to replace hardcoded data

+- caching system to improve performance

+- using celery for async upload and conversion

 - Support for user registration and password reset.

 - Allow file deletion and management.

 - Support for different CRS and reprojection on the fly.

-- caching system to improve performance

-- using celery for async upload and conversion

-- docker files and docker compose to impliment on a host for live demo
+- docker files and docker compose to implement on a host for live demo